Malex21/CreateBigCannons-BallisticCalculator/README.md

 I and many others have tried to find a direct formula but as far as I know no one succeeded in doing so.
 I have my doubts that such formula actually exists.

+## Build instructions

+Python version used is 3.9.13 64-bit.

+Copy the repo in some folder.
+You need to have customtkinter installed (do so through pip) In order to build, use Pyinstaller in a venv (to get the size down since you then have less libraries installed).

+Example command :
+pyinstaller --noconfirm --onefile --windowed --name "CBC BC v1.2.0" --add-data "path to calculator.py" --add-data "C:/Users/<user>/AppData/Local/Packages/PythonSoftwareFoundation.Python.3.9_qbz5n2kfra8p0/LocalCache/local-packages/Python39/site-packages/customtkinter;customtkinter/"  "path to gui.py"

+Note that your target file should be gui, as it is the one importing calculator.py.
+Also, you absolutely have to --add-data your customtkinter **folder** , else it won't work.
+You might have to install customtkinter on the venv too.

+The exe should appear in a "dist" folder located in the directory where your cmd is.

 ## Issues

 If something is not working correctly, please make an issue here.